sahwar/madgalaxy/README.md

 Mad Galaxy
 ==========

-An api that aggregates, categorizes, and emits feeds
+An api, organized like a galaxy, that aggregates, concatenates, and emits feeds.

 Development
 -----------